 Die Outcome Experimental results

 1 II

-2 IIII
+2 1111

 3 I

 4 III

-5 IIIII
+5

 6 I

-Questions
+Questions:

-- 1. What is the probability of rolling a 5?

-- 2. Is this what you expected?

-- 3. Does the table provide information about experimental or theoretical probability?

-- 4. Explain how you know.

-- Ask students to volunteer their answers, giving positive feedback.
-Read out a sample answer for all students to listen to and write down.
+- 1. What is the probability of rolling a 5? - 2.
+Is this what you expected? - 3.
+Does the table provide information about experimental or theoretical probability?
+Explain how you know. - Encourage students to share their answers voluntarily, giving positive feedback.
+Read a sample answer aloud for all students to hear and write.
 This may come from one of the students or from the sample answers below.

 - 1. $\frac{5}{16}$ - 2.
 The expected outcome would be $\frac{1}{6}$ which is much lower than $\frac{5}{16}$ in the experiment. - 3.
-The table provides information about experimental probability. - 4.
+The table provides information about experimental probability.
 We know this because the results are different from what is expected, and the results are different for each roll of the dice.